IvoHSB/React-project/README.md

 ## Auth

-Home Page - Everyone has access.
+Home Page - Everyone has access.<br />
-Projects Page - Everyone has access.
+Projects Page - Everyone has access.<br />
-Project Details Page - Everyone has access.
+Project Details Page - Everyone has access.<br />
-Add and Edit Project - Only logged in users.
+Add and Edit Project - Only logged in users.<br />
-About Page - Everyone has access.
+About Page - Everyone has access.<br />
-Contact Us Page - Everyone has access.
+Contact Us Page - Everyone has access.<br />
-Register Page - Only logged in users.
+Register Page - Only logged in users.<br />
-Login Page - Only logged in users.
+Login Page - Only logged in users.<br />
-Profile Page - Everyone has access.
+Profile Page - Everyone has access.<br />
 Edit Profile Page - Only logged in users.